kilfour/QuickMGenerate/fridge.md

 --- slide ---

 ## Recursive Structures

-* Docs need update for recursive generator controls
 * `from _ in MGen.Depth(min, max)` overrides the default recursion depth
-* Should be added to tutorial and reference wiki

 --- slide ---

 ## Diagnostics
 * Add tests to exercise and document `Inspector` usage
 * Show examples using `HasSeen`, `SeenSatisfyEach`, etc.
 * Useful for teaching value tracking and runtime inspection in PBT